OrerezTAU/WarezArena/README.md

 Make sure you have pip3 installed on your machine and have a running MySQL client.

 Replace the values:
+DB_NAME,
+USER_NAME,
+USER_PASSWORD
-DB_NAME, USER_NAME,USER_PASSWORD with the right credentials for your database, in the following part in the settings.py file:
+with the right credentials for your database, in the following part in the settings.py file:

 ```python
 DATABASES = {